-- 1. In a scene, select a text object that is associated with a counter widget. - 2.
-Click the Data Source tab in the Object Inspector Text Object window.
+- 1. In a scene, select a text object that is associated with a counter widget. - Click the Data Source tab in the Object Inspector Text Object window.The Data Source tab opens.

 - 3. In the Select Data Source section, note the name of the widget associated with the selected text object. - 4.
 From the Display menu, select Widgets.